brinkqiang/sproto-JIT/README.md

 ======
 added JIT support for sproto. using [dynasm](http://corsix.github.io/dynasm-doc/index.html).

 I think this is not a good idea.
-Because [sproto](https://github.com/cloudwu/sproto) mainly to lua binding.so the preformance mainly in the callback function.
-Although using JIT encode/decode can reduce instruction dispatch, improve cache utilization.using jit is best can have a 12% improvement after a simple test. :(
+Because [sproto](https://github.com/cloudwu/sproto) mainly to lua binding. so the preformance mainly in the callback function.
+Although using JIT encode/decode can reduce instruction dispatch, improve cache utilization. using jit is best only have 12% improvement. :(

 you can set macro `SPROTO_JIT` to decide use the jit or interpreter mode at [sproto.h](https://github.com/lvzixun/sproto/blob/master/sproto.h).